Josh Jung Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Royals pitching staff ranks 18th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Royals pitching staff ranks 12th in MLB.

-- The Royals have the 16th-ranked team ERA among all MLB pitching staffs (4.58).
+- The Royals have a 5.00 team ERA that ranks 22nd across all league pitching staffs.

-- Royals pitchers combine to rank 15th in baseball in home runs surrendered (13 total, 1.1 per game).
+- The Royals rank 20th in baseball in home runs given up (21 total, 1.3 per game).

-- The Royals will look to Keller (1-1) in his third start this season.
+- The Royals will send Lyles (0-2) out for his fourth start of the season.
+He is 0-2 with a 5.19 ERA and 15 strikeouts through 17 1/3 innings pitched.

-- The right-hander last appeared on Friday against the San Francisco Giants, when he threw 5 2/3 innings, allowing one earned run while giving up three hits.
+- In his last appearance on Wednesday, the right-hander went 6 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.